SamPutnam/Index-2024/README.md

 This is an index of past and current *open source* projects, ordered by last substantive commit.
 All items were updated to dead as of November 2017.
 Web archive should turn up what you're looking for.

-Everythig on this list was built by me.
+Everything on this list was built by me.

 **alive**: in development
 **finished**: project goals met, implies usability & death